As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - 4 large flour tortillas

-- In a medium bowl combine the tuna, black beans, salsa, and green chilies.
-Mix well and sprinkle with salt and pepper.
+- In a medium bowl combine the tuna, black beans, salsa, and green chiles.
+Mix and sprinkle with salt and black pepper.

 - Divide the tuna mixture between the 4 wraps.
 Sprinkle with cheddar cheese and lettuce.